 - 62. The WPTT ACKNOWLEDGED the comprehensive workload completed by the joint CPUE workshop in Busan earlier this year.
 The WPTT NOTED the apologies by the author that these indices were only made available past the submission deadline for the WPTT(DP). - 63.
 The WPTT DISCUSSED model checking procedures, and that these should occur to double-check the models.
 The WPTT also DISCUSSED whether there had been changes to fishing vessel numbers over time, that may be influencing the CPUE indices, and it was NOTED that this should be presented in any future updates on the joint CPUE indices. - 64.
 The WPTT NOTED that there had been a small correction to the CPUE index from that which was the basis of the input to the BET MP.
-Withstanding this, the WPTT NOTED that the impact to the TAC produced from the MP was likely to be small, both because the change had little impact on the indices, and because there is a 15 % limit to changes to the TAC within the MP.
+Withstanding this, the WPTT NOTED that the impact to the TAC produced from the MP was likely to be small, both because the change had little impact on the indices, and because the 15 % limit to changes to the TAC within the MP was applied.

-- 65. However, the WPTT REQUESTED that as there was a small correction in the CPUE, the management procedure for BET be re-run and the results be examined at the WPM. - 66.
+- 65. However, the WPTT REQUESTED that this small correction in the CPUE is reviewed under the exceptional circumstances review process of the BET MP during the WPM. - 66.
 The WPTT NOTED that the joint LL CPUE indices are the main source of abundance for the BET stock assessment and AGREED to use this update in the current BET stock assessment in 2025. - 67.
 The WPTT NOTED paper IOTC-2025-WPTT27(DP)-14, which provides standardized catch per unit effort of bigeye tuna in the Indian Ocean for the European purse seine fleet operating on floating objects, including the following abstract provided by the authors: